 Benefits

-• AI-Driven Insights: Viva Topics uses AI to extract and organize knowledge from across the organization, making it readily accessible.
+• AI-Driven Insights: Viva Topics applies AI to the information across the organization to identify and organize knowledge making it easily accessible.

-• Expertise Identification: Helps employees quickly connect with subject matter experts.
+• Expertise Identification: Empowers employees to find subject matter experts within an organisation.

 Challenges and Potential Disadvantages